elsonwx/https_website_easy_install/README.md

 #### Check List

 - Port 80 and port 443 has been allowed in your server's filewall rule.
-- Your linux server has python environment(some cloud platform has no python preinstalled,e.g. aws ec2)
+- Your linux server has python environment(some cloud platform's vps has no python preinstalled,e.g. aws ec2)

 #### SELinux cause the nginx 403 error